ashwnacharya/ashwnacharya.github.io/_posts/2024-01-08-my-social-media-engagement-model.markdown

 ## Why am I starting a blog now?
 I believe that I have valuable experience and insights on leading cloud and infrastructure teams, navigating careers in large enterprise companies, delivering high-quality software and solving hard problems.

 Having recently relocated from 🇮🇳 to 🇳🇱, my ability to stay in my new country is closely tied to maintaining my employment here.
-So I thought that having a website and writing down things was a worthwhile endeavour: Sharing this content hopefully serves as a public "proof of competence" and enhances my employability.
+So I thought that having a website and writing down things was a worthwhile endeavour: Sharing content hopefully serves as a public "proof of competence" and enhances my employability.

 Earlier in my career, I was happy with just accumulating knowledge and experience without putting out proof.
 This was largely due to my lack of skills necessary for crafting well-edited content.
 I am mostly a consumer and seldom a creator of well-crafted text.